Suspension of DHS funding threatening Options, Inc.

 But unfortunately, the return of clients to Options, Inc. could be in jeopardy, says Brenda Geldert, executive director of Options, Inc.

-That’s because no agency at the State of Minnesota level has authorized a return of funding to organizations such as Options, Inc.
+That’s because no agency at the state level has authorized a return of funding to organizations such as Options, Inc.

 “We have been without revenue since March 18,” Geldert said.